secretstartups/handbook/business-technology/team-member-enablement/onboarding-access-requests/endpoint-management/index.html.md

 1. Provide the ability to remotely wipe a device that has been lost or stolen
 1. Allow for the configuration of security features such as required passwords and OS updates
 1. Automatically identify and stop digital attacks on endpoints
-1. Alert the SIRT team of attacks on endpoints
+1. Alert the Security Incident Response Team (SIRT) of attacks on endpoints
 1. Provide the SIRT team with the ability to respond, investigate, and remediate attacks on endpoints
 1. Provide a flexible and configurable endpoint firewall solution
 1. Provide antivirus functionality for endpoints